pvcraven/2020-destinations/source/outsidescoop/index.rst

 *They offer great hospitality and are extremely welcoming to their customers*

-*This customer serivce is just a bonus to the amazing hand crafted ice cream they server.*
+*This customer service is just a bonus to the amazing handcrafted ice cream they serve.*

 *They offer plenty of outdoor and seating for those hot summer days but also have some indoor heating if you are visiting them in the fall.*